-If you love natural beauty that includes mountains that seem to slice right into the ocean, majestic hikes, charming little villages and cold water dips (in crystal-clear waters) – then Lofoten Islands, Norway are for you.
+If you love natural beauty including mountains that seem to slice right into the ocean, majestic hikes, charming traditional fishing villages and cold water dips (including surfing) – then the Lofoten Islands are for you.

 What is Lofoten Known For?

 Long before the tourists started visiting the Lofotens, the region was known for their Arctic cod – with the dried fish being shipped all over the world.
-While the catches aren’t what they once were, the industry is still a big part of life in the Lofotens (you can see the fish drying racks all over the islands).
-In fact, most Lofoten accommodation is in refurbished rorbuers – or traditional Norwegian fishing cabins.
+While the catches aren’t what they once were, the industry is still a big part of life in the Lofotens (you can see the fish drying racks in small villages all over the islands).
+In fact, many Lofoten Islands hotels are located in refurbished rorbuers – or traditional Norwegian fishing cabins.